Extensive

 with societal needs.
 They describe how socially conscious leadership decisions

-merely a philosophical stance but a strategic advantage.
-It is not just about
+accountability is not merely a philosophical stance but a strategic advantage.
+It

-doing the right thing; it is about gaining a competitive edge.
-Integrating
+is not just about doing the right thing; it is about gaining a competitive

-allows organisations to thrive while contributing positively to society.
-These
+decision-making processes allows organisations to thrive while contributing

-insights support the argument that corporate success and social responsibility
+positively to society.
+These insights support the argument that business

-are inextricably linked.
+achievement and social accountability are inextricably linked.

 Challenges

-in Implementing Social Sensitivity
+in Implementing Social Responsibility

 Embedding

-social sensitivity into corporate structures presents considerable challenges.
+ethical awareness into corporate structures presents considerable challenges.

 Organisational inertia, competing priorities, and systemic barriers often